Transitioning to College

 - What to Do: Break tasks into smaller, manageable steps to make them less overwhelming.
 Setting specific goals for each study session can also help.

-- Why It Matters: Breaking tasks down makes them more manageable and helps prevent last-minute cramming.
+- Why It Matters: Breaking tasks into smaller steps can make assignments feel more manageable and reduce the need for last-minute work.

 Resources: